scouten/ericscouten.dev/content/2025/iiw41/index.md

 * libsodium, crypto key generation, signing, and verification (currently written primarily at C)

 Karla extends an open invitation to attend the marketing and outreach sessions hosted by KERI Foundation.

+## Session 7C: KERI Plus W3C VC Interoperability
+_Kent Bull, GLEIF_

+Working update on GLEIF-supported work to turn an ACDC into a W3C VC DM 1.1 or 2.0.

+Fundamentally trying to solve the problem of making an ACDC credential resolvable by a client using W3C VC technology who doesn't actually understand any of the KERI stack.

+Is it possible to go the other way? tl;dr: No. IOW can a W3C VC be turned into a valid ACDC?
+No, because KERI has tighter security requirements than W3C.
+One example is the use of JSON LD contexts, which are vulnerable to schema malleability attacks.
+KERI doesn't rely on any web infrastructure as part of its security posture.

+{{ es_cdn_image(id = "es-25a-7597", cdn_version = "v1", cdn_key = "img/v1/2025/10/es-25a-7597") }}

+Problem: A lot of the security libraries want access to private key material in order to sign.

+Utah mentions that there is also work to make ACDCs available as mDLs as well.
+Proof of concept demonstration at the SEDI summit last week.

+ACDC has introduced a new "cargo" field in the ACDC which represents a signed commitment to a particular serialization of (for example) a W3C VC credential, which then gets placed in the ACDC chain.